Generic Name: tromethamine (troe METH a meen)

 if you are unable to urinate.

 If possible, before you receive tromethamine, tell your doctor if you are allergic to any drugs, or if you have:

 congestive heart failure; or

 asthma or other breathing problems.

 It is not known whether tromethamine passes into breast milk or if it could harm a nursing baby.
-Do not receive this medication without telling your doctor if you are breast-feeding a baby.
+Tell your doctor if you are breast-feeding a baby.

 How is tromethamine given?

 Tromethamine is often given for only a short period of time, such as one day.
-The length of time you receive treatment will depend on how your body responds to the medication.
+The length of your treatment will depend on how your body responds to this medicine.

 To be sure this medication is not causing harmful effects, your blood and heart function will need to be checked throughout your treatment.

-After treatment with tromethamine, you will be closely watched and tested to make sure the medication has been effective and you no longer have any effects of metabolic acidosis.
+After treatment with tromethamine, you will be closely watched and tested to make sure the medicine has been effective and you no longer have any effects of metabolic acidosis.